IlayMalinyak/lightPred/README.md

 Ilay Kamai,

 official implementation of
-> "New Rotation Period measurements for Kepler stars using Deep Learning"
+> "New Rotation Period Measurements for Kepler Stars Using Deep Learning: The 100K Sample"

 LightPred is a deep learning model to learn stellar period and inclination using self supervised and simulation based learning.